-Compliance with PCI DSS (Payment Card Industry Data Security Standard) data security requirements is a key initiative for any company that processes or stores credit cards or holds correspondance which might include creditcard numbers.
+Compliance with PCI DSS (Payment Card Industry Data Security Standard) data security requirements is a key initiative for any company that processes or stores credit cards or holds correspondence which might include credit card numbers.
 PCI, an industry-wide adoption of Visa’s CISP (Cardholder Information Security Program), is the credit card industry’s standard for securing cardholder data.
 Visa’s CISP and MasterCard’s Site Data Protection standards merged into the PCI standard in December 2004.

 - Build and Maintain a Secure Network

 - Regularly Monitor and Test Networks